 79% of indigenous Guatemalans live in poverty.

-95% of poor, rural students never graduate from high school.
+90% of poor kids never graduate from high school.

 33% of indigenous adults cannot read or write.